autocrypt/autocrypt/doc/examples.rst

 - receiving MUAs will replace the old key with the new key

-Meanwhile, if Bob sends Alice a mail encrypted to the old key she will not be able tor ead it.
+Meanwhile, if Bob sends Alice a mail encrypted to the old key she will not be able to read it.
 After she responds (e.g. with "Hey, can't read your mail") Bob's MUA will see the new key and subsequently use it.

 .. todo::